JudeThatDude/Nuero-Destroyer/README.md

 VTube Studio:
 Install VTube Studio (available on Steam or other platforms).
-Enable the API: Launch VTS, go to Settings, and activate the “VTube Studio API” on port 8001.
+Enable the API: Go to Settings, and activate the “VTube Studio API” on port 8001.
 Start VTube Studio and load an avatar before running the script.

+VTS Desktop Audio:
+Install VTS Desktop Audio (https://lualucky.itch.io/vts-desktop-audio-plugin) Launch the application
+Connect it to Vtube Studio
+Set the parameter "Desktop Audio Volume" to control "Mouth Open"

 Step 4: Prepare the Script